npchat/npchat-web/readme.md

 ## Channel
 As implemented here, a Channel is a [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects).

-It can in fact be a simple JSON object that stores state for a given `sigJwkHash` (the users public id).
+It can in fact be a simple JSON object that stores state for a given `sigPubJwkHash` (the users public id).

 The state must contain:
 - challenge, a JSON object with `{t: timestamp, exp: expiryTime, txt: challengeText}`